Our Responsibilities To You

 - Please keep your phone call brief and avoid calling during the peak morning time for non-urgent matters (8.30 am – 11.00 am).

-- Please treat the Doctors, Practice staff and other patients with courtesy and respect.
+- Please treat the Doctors, surgery staff and other patients with courtesy and respect.

-- The Practice will not tolerate any form of discrimination or harassment of our staff by any visitor.
-Any visitor who expresses any form of discrimination against, or harassment of, any member of our staff, will be required to leave the Practice’s premises immediately.
-If the visitor is a patient, he/she may be removed from the Practice’s list if any such behaviour occurs on more than one occasion.
+- The surgery will not tolerate any form of discrimination or harassment of our staff by any visitor.
+Any visitor who expresses any form of discrimination against, or harassment of, any member of our staff, will be required to leave the surgery’s premises immediately.
+If the visitor is a patient, he/she may be removed from the surgery’s list if any such behaviour occurs on more than one occasion.

 - Remember, you are responsible for your own health and the health of your children.
 We will give you our professional help and advice and ask you to act upon it.